Everything you need to know about reviewing your cover

 At nib, we have a number of Extras covers that include benefits for chiro, physio, osteo and dietary advice.
 If you’re already a member, you can review your cover using Online Services.
 Alternatively, you can get a quote for Extras cover in minutes online.

-Between now and 1 April 2019, we’ll be communicating to our members more about these industry changes and how they affect you.
-If you have any questions in the meantime, check out our private health insurance reforms FAQs.
+For more information about these industry changes and how they affect you, check out our private health insurance reforms FAQs.

 *If you’re enrolled in Medicare, your GP visit is covered under Medicare, not private health insurance.
 If you’re concerned about the cost, make sure you check with the clinic prior to your appointment as to whether they will bulk-bill (meaning you won’t pay any fees).